kubeshop/botkube-docs/versioned_docs/version-0.13/configuration/general.md

 sidebar_position: 2
 ---

 The settings property holds a general configuration for the BotKube backend.
-For example, log level, disabling config watcher and similar.
+For example, log level, disabling Config Watcher and similar.

 ## Syntax